mateusfmfm/flutter.mobile-Set-The-Theme/README.md

 - flutter run --flavor purpleTheme -t lib/environment/purple_theme/main_purple.dart
 - flutter run --flavor redTheme -t lib/environment/red_theme/main_red.dart

-It will addapts all the assets for each respective flavor.
+It will addapts all the colors and assets for each respective flavor.
+The colors will be set by the ColorResource class itens, and the asset itself will be a randomly choosed.

 All the assets and colors are defined on lib/environment folder.